 Student Optional Disclosure of Private Mental Health Information 4.603

-College complies with the Student Optional Disclosure of Private Mental Health Act, 110 ILCS 74/1 et seq., which requires that institutions of higher learning provide all students the opportunity to authorize in writing the disclosure of certain private mental health information to a designated person.
+Elgin Community College (ECC) complies with the Student Optional Disclosure of Private Mental Health Act, 110 ILCS 74/1 et seq., which requires institutions of higher learning provide all students the opportunity to authorize in writing the disclosure of certain private mental health information to a designated person.
 A designated person is defined by this Act as a parent, guardian, or other person over the age of 18 designated by a student to receive disclosure of certain private mental health information.

 A qualified examiner is defined by Section 1-122 of the Mental Health and Developmental Disabilities Code Act as a clinical social worker, a registered psychiatric nurse, a licensed clinical professional counselor, or a licensed marriage and family therapist.